YubicoLabs/passkey-workshop/docs/docs/relying-party/reg-flow.md

 - enterprise
 - none

 `residentKey` defines the [ResidentKeyRequirement](https://www.w3.org/TR/webauthn-2/#enum-residentKeyRequirement), or the relying party's preference for creating a [discoverable credential](linktofundamentalsection).
-It's important to remember that passkeys MUST be a discoverable credential.
+It's important to remember that passkeys MUST be a discoverable credential (but remember that non-discoverable credentials are still valid WebAuthn credentials)

 - required
 - preferred (default)
 - discouraged

 ::::danger Behaviors of preferred
-Different browsers may treat required in different ways.
-In most cases preferred will attempt to create a passkey, if the option is available (this applies to both security keys and platform authenticators).
+Different browsers may treat the choice of `preferred` in different ways.
+In most cases `preferred` will attempt to create a passkey, if the option is available (this applies to both security keys and platform authenticators).
 ::::

 ::::danger Limits on hardware authenticators
 Keep in mind that some devices, like security keys, may have a limit on the number of passkeys that can be registered
 ::::

 `userVerifications` defines the [UserVerificationRequirement](https://www.w3.org/TR/webauthn-2/#enumdef-userverificationrequirement), or the preference to perform [user verification](linktofundsection).
-In short, the RP can declare if they want to force the user to use something like a security key PIN, biometric scan (Face ID), or other forms of verification.
+In short, the RP can declare if it want to force the user to use something like a security key PIN, biometric scan (Face ID), or other forms of verification.

 - required
 - preferred (default)